J-A-Ha/IDEA/README.md

 # Investigative Data and Evidence Analyser (IDEA)

-IDEA is a toolkit for conducting investigations using data.
-It is written in Python and R.
+The Investigative Data and Evidence Analyser (IDEA) is a toolkit for conducting investigations using data.
+It is a Python package, written in Python and R.

 ## **Table of Contents**